 The Albanian social security system is administered by the Public Institute of Social Security, which is under the jurisdiction of the Council of Ministers.
-The employer contributions include contributions to the work accidents indemnities and unemployment fund.
+Employer contributions include contributions to the work accidents indemnities and unemployment fund.
 Employees are also liable to a percentage for both health and social security contributions.
-Only a portion of the gross monthly salary, between a floor of ALL 16,120 (or other amount depending on the qualification of the employees in the private sector and category of economic activity of the employer) and a ceiling of ALL 80,600 per month is subject to contribution at the following rates:
+Only a portion of the gross monthly salary, between a floor of ALL 17,540 (or other amount depending on the qualification of the employees in the private sector and category of economic activity of the employer) and a ceiling of ALL 87,700 per month, is subject to contribution at the following rates: